 Any item which is deemed to be a distraction, could be harmful to self or others, or which contravenes the school's behaviour policy, may be confiscated.
-This includes, but may not be limited to: drugs, cigarettes,
+This includes, but may not be limited to: drugs, cigarettes, vapes or e-cigs, weapons, fireworks, mobile phones, should a contract be put in place, and it be brought into school

-Mobile Phone and other linked devices
+3.6 Mobile Phone and other linked devices

 Allowing access to mobile phones and other linked devices in school introduces complexity and risks, including distraction, disruption, bullying and abuse, and can be a detriment to learning.
 For these reasons, the school prohibits the use of mobile phones, and other linked devices, to reduce these risks.
 Handheld devices such as mobile phones, tablets and earphones should not be seen, heard or their use suspected in school.
 Students are discouraged from bringing expensive equipment, such as phones, to school but if they do bring such items in then it is recommended that they are stored securely in bags.
+Smart watches are permitted but students are not allowed to use these for anything other than checking the time.
 The school is not liable for loss or damage, while on school site, even if items change hands to a member of staff, having been confiscated.
 If any of these items are seen by a member of staff they will be confiscated and passed a PGO, who will store in a secured location in the student's file to be returned at the end of the school day if a first offence.
 Parents will need to come into school to collect equipment if it is confiscated for a second time.
 On a third offence, a mobile phone contract is triggered and the parent takes responsibility for their child keeping their phone at home.

-Community Service
+3.7 Community Service

 Any member of school staff may issue a 'community service' type sanction, though the Pastoral Manager should be consulted with first.
 This kind of sanction may consist of litter picking, tidying classrooms, gardening etc. This kind of sanction is most appropriate for instances of damage to school site, smoking in school or a disregard for the environment, to provide the student with a chance to put right the undesirable behaviour.
-Community service is arranged between Pastoral Manager and our school-based police officer.
+Community service is arranged between Pastoral Manager.

-5.0 Tackling Child on Child Abuse, including Bullying, at Bedford
+4.0 Tackling Child on Child Abuse, including Bullying, at Bedford